Cold War Chess

 1. If you move a vehicle, and still have additional transfers left, but don’t want to use them, the system may wait forever for you to make another transfer.
 This doesn’t always happen, but if it does, moving a unit around within the same front will usually result in the prompt.

-2. If multiple informational displays are show simultaneously and overlapped, the hide button may show through the upper card from the lower card.
+2. If multiple informational displays are shown simultaneously and overlapped, the hide button may show through the upper card from the lower card.

 3. If the card Flanking Maneuvers (+2 to all Israeli units in Target front) is applied to Armored Cars, the unit icon only shows a force value of 4*.
 It should display 5*.
 The correct value is used in the calculations.